Discrimination Protection in Northern Ireland

 When does it apply?

-- Applies to employees, workers, job applicants, and contract workers.
+- Covers employees, workers, job applicants, and contract workers — broader than unfair dismissal.

-- Covers the entire employment relationship — recruitment, pay, promotion, training, and dismissal.
+- Bites across the entire employment cycle: recruitment, pay, promotion, training, dismissal, and references after you've left.

-- There is no minimum service period — you are protected from day one (and even before you start, during recruitment).
+- No minimum service period.
+You're protected from day one — and even before you start, during the recruitment process itself.

-- If you have a disability, your employer has a duty to make reasonable adjustments — changing procedures, equipment, or the workplace to remove disadvantages.
+- If you have a disability as defined in section 6 (a physical or mental impairment with a long-term substantial effect), your employer has a positive duty to make reasonable adjustments — changing procedures, equipment, or the physical workplace.

-- Use your employer's grievance procedure first — put your complaint in writing.
+- Use your employer's grievance procedure first and put the complaint in writing.
+Failure to do so isn't fatal but it can affect compensation.

-- You must start ACAS Early Conciliation within 3 months minus 1 day of the discriminatory act.
+- You must notify ACAS Early Conciliation within 3 months minus 1 day of the discriminatory act (or the last in a continuing series).
+The conciliation window itself is 12 weeks (extended from 6 by SI 2025/1153 from 1 December 2025).

 What should you NOT do?

-- Don't resign without advice — you may have a constructive dismissal claim alongside discrimination.
+- Don't resign without taking advice first.
+You may have a constructive dismissal claim sitting alongside the discrimination claim, and the order in which things happen affects what you can recover.

-- Don't assume "banter" is acceptable — repeated offensive comments about a protected characteristic can be harassment, even if others laugh along.
+- Don't accept 'it was just banter'.
+Harassment doesn't require malice — repeated offensive comments about a protected characteristic count even if everyone laughed along.

 How Northern Ireland differs from UK national law